nloum/CommandLineParserInjector/README.md

 This library makes it easy to write C# command line apps that use dependency injection.
 To use it:

+1. Install the template: `dotnet new --install CommandLineParserInjector.Template`
+2. Make a directory for your new project
+3. Inside the directory, run `dotnet new cli`

+## Adding to existing project

 1. Add a dependency on `CommandLineParserInjector`
 2. Add a dependency on `Microsoft.Extensions.Hosting`
-3. Put the following code in your `Program.cs` file:
+3. Use the following code as an example for your `Program.cs` file:

 ```
 IHost host = Host.CreateDefaultBuilder()